-Take the family on a coastal journey from Melbourne to Sydney.
-This touring route guarantees lots of fun for the whole family, the kids are bound to be wowed by the incredible natural wildlife, at the same time you are gob-smacked by the beautifully rugged landscapes.
+Pick up a camper in Melbourne and discover the stunning coastal road to Sydney.
+This journey guarantees lots of fun for the whole family, the kids are bound to be wowed by the incredible natural wildlife, at the same time you are gob-smacked by the beautifully rugged landscapes.
 Enjoy spending time at the beach, or check out some of the local craft markets and pick up some souvenirs to take home with you.

 Melbourne to Sydney

 All year round

 - Montague Island

 - Wildlife Coast Cruises